 What are the fees associated with using CIBC Investor's Edge?

 The base fee is $6.95, a saving compared to the $9.95 fee charged by most other major banking institutions.
-Students, who are required to have a CIBC Smart Account, and active investors who execute more than 150 transactions in a quarter receive a commission of $5.95 and $4.95 respectively.
+Students, who are required to have a CIBC Smart Account, and active investors who execute more than 150 transactions in a quarter can benefit from a reduced commission of $5.95 and $4.95 respectively.

 There is no annual account maintenance fee for the Tax-Free Savings Account (TFSA) or Registered Education Savings Plan (RESP).
-If you have a non-registered account, you will be charged $100 per year if your balance is less than $10,000.
+However, if you have a non-registered account, you will be charged $100 per year if your balance is less than $10,000.

 Finally, for other registered plans (RRSPs, RRIFs, LIRAs and LIFs), the $100 per year account maintenance fee only applies if your account balance is less than $25,000.